 Friends kept telling me that once their children were born, they felt they had to work until they graduated college.
 Working for another 21-23 more years sounded like a prison sentence!
 Therefore, I decided to avoid prison altogether and selfishly focus on me.

 But there’s no escaping biology.
 The chances of conceiving declines every year one waits.
 For the average couple, it takes about 7-8 months to get pregnant.
 Staying pregnant is another challenge.
-A prayer to all the unborn children who never made it.
 For us, it took almost three years to have our son.

 I would have preferred to be a first-time dad in my early 30s than at 39 years old.
 Yes, I wouldn’t have been able to spend as much time with him as I do now since I’d be thick into work.
 But being able to spend a greater percentage of my overall life with him would be priceless.